Colchester Rescue Squad (CRS)

 Most squad members are assigned to a set crew, (either a night crew 6 PM to 6 AM or a day crew 6:00 AM to 6:00 PM) and run duty one shift per week.
 All members help cover the Saturday day, Saturday night, and Sunday day shift, signing up for at least one shift per month.

-Applicants for membership are required to have, or be willing to obtain, an Emergency Medical Technician (EMT) license.
-Members can then take a course, and become licensed as an Advanced Emergency Medical Technician (AEMT).
+Membership applicants are required to have or obtain an Emergency Medical Technician (EMT) license.
+EMTs are then eligible to take the course to become licensed as an Advanced Emergency Medical Technician (AEMT).

 Most training occurs during regularly-assigned crew shifts.CRS also holds squad training on the fourth Wednesday of every month at 7PM; it's a great way to earn training credits and brings the whole squad together so all members get to know one another.